boudra/whistle/README.md

 ## Roadmap

-What has been done, and what features are planned:
+What has been done so far:

 - [x] Program orchestrating, program error recovery, client auto-reconnections
 - [x] Program and client message communication and broadcasting